eric-blake/High-States-Quiz/README.md

 ## UX design

 ### Colors
-* Keeping with the colours of the US flag theme, the color used for the questions is a navy blue #002868 and white
+* Keeping with the colours of the US flag theme, the color used for the questions is a navy blue #002868 and white.
 * The background color used is a form of grey #cfd4d8.

 ### Font